-- Cheating: using unauthorized notes, study aids, or information on an examination; altering a graded work after it has been returned, then submitting the work for regrading; allowing another person to do one's work and submitting that work under one's own name; submitting identical or similar assignments for credit in more than one course without prior permission from the course instructors; submitting someone else's work as your own, including, but not limited to material obtained in whole or in part from commercial study or homework help websites, or submitting content generated or altered by digital paraphrasing tools or other artificial intelligence technologies. - 2.
-Plagiarism: submitting material that in part or whole is not entirely one's own work without attributing those same portions to their correct source. - 3.
-Fabrication: falsifying or inventing any information, data, or citation; presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data and failing to include an accurate account of the method by which the data were gathered or collected.
+- Cheating: using unauthorized notes, study aids, or information on an examination; altering a graded work after it has been returned, then submitting the work for regrading; allowing another person to do one's work and submitting that work under one's own name; submitting identical or similar assignments for credit in more than one course without prior permission from the course instructors; submitting someone else's work as your own, including, but not limited to material obtained in whole or in part from commercial study or homework help websites, or submitting content generated or altered by digital paraphrasing tools or other artificial intelligence technologies. - Plagiarism: submitting material that in part or whole is not entirely one's own work without attributing those same portions to their correct source.
+This includes content that was generated or assisted by artificial intelligence (AI) tools unless prior authorization has been given.
+Students found utilizing technology smart to record eyeglasses This does not apply to individuals that have been granted accommodations to utilize such technology. - Fabrication: falsifying or inventing any information, data, or citation; presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data and failing to include an accurate account of the method by which the data were gathered or collected.